DataDog/terraform-module-datadog-agentless-scanner/modules/instance/README.md

 The instance module can be used to spawn a dedicated instance specifically crafted for running the agentless scanner.

-It created an autoscaling group with a launch template that installs the agentless scanner on the instance.
+It creates an auto scaling group with a launch template that installs the agentless scanner on the instance.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements